casper-astro/tutorials_devel/docs/tutorials/snap/tut_spec.md

 * Which CASPER blocks you might want to use to make a spectrometer, and how to connect them up in Simulink.

-* How to connect to and control a ROACH spectrometer using python scripting.
+* How to connect to and control a SNAP spectrometer using python scripting.

 In the following tutorials, you will learn to build a correlator, and a polyphase filtering spectrometer using an FPGA in conjunction with a Graphics Processing Unit (GPU).